 - 1 tbsp Worcestershire sauce

-- 2 bay leaves
+- 2 whole bay leaves

-- 3 tbsp cornstarch to thicken
+- 3 tbsp cornstarch, to thicken

-- salt and pepper to taste
+- 1 pinch salt, to taste

 Instructions